 The University Asbestos Management Policy provides the core principles for achieving this.
 Students are reminded that they should report any kind of damage to their room or other areas of the residence.
 The University will ensure that appropriate measures are taken to rectify the damage promptly.

 Each hall of residence has a variety of fire protection measures including an automatic fire detection and alarm system comprised of heat and smoke detectors, break glass call points to raise the alarm and sounders.
 The fire detection and alarm system and other fire protection measures are installed to protect you, your fellow residents, and your property.
 Should the fire alarm be activated, then the alarm sounds throughout the block.
 You must respond to this by evacuating the building immediately.
-Campus Security will receive an automatic notification of the activation and they will then investigate the cause of the alarm and take appropriate action to ensure the building is safe and reset the alarm before allowing it to be reoccupied.
-For the safety of all, it is essential that you cooperate with Campus Security, the Residential Life Team, other University colleagues, and the responding Emergency Service who may be involved in the response to an incident or drill.
+Community Safety will receive an automatic notification of the activation and they will then investigate the cause of the alarm and take appropriate action to ensure the building is safe and reset the alarm before allowing it to be reoccupied.
+For the safety of all, it is essential that you cooperate with Community Safety, the Residential Life Team, other University colleagues, and the responding Emergency Service who may be involved in the response to an incident or drill.

 Please follow the guidance within the rest of this page to ensure you minimise the likelihood of a fire and false alarms occurring.
 It is a disciplinary offence not to vacate a building when the fire alarm sounds.
 Anyone setting off a fire alarm deliberately or who tampers with smoke detectors or other fire safety equipment will be fined, may be required to leave the residences and could face criminal proceedings.